 Bone broth might not sound very appetizing, but it is oh, so healthy for the whole family!
-Bone broth provides minerals, amino acids and vitamins we all need, but don’t get enough of.
-The nutrients in bone broth aid in protein digestion, heal the gut, eradicate wrinkles and cellulite and provide joints with glucosamine and chondroitin to keep you movin’ and groovin’.
+Bone broth provides minerals, amino acids, and vitamins we all need, but don’t get enough of.
+The nutrients in bone broth aid in protein digestion, heal the gut, eradicate wrinkles and cellulite, and provide joints with glucosamine and chondroitin to keep you movin’ and groovin’.

-It’s also a fabulous way to stretch your grocery budget, since bone broth is high in protein and so inexpensive to make!
+It’s also a fabulous way to stretch your grocery budget since bone broth is high in protein and so inexpensive to make!
 You can ensure your family gets all the protein they need by supplementing broth along with their meat intake.

-If you are new to making bone broth, you may find that yours doesn’t want to gel like people tell you it will.
+If you are new to making bone broth, you may find that yours doesn’t want to gel as people tell you it will.
 There are a few easy tips and techniques for How to Make Bone Broth That Gels every time!

 Some more information about bone broth

 If you found this recipe because you already know how to make bone broth, but need some more tips and tricks then here ya go….